Skip to main content

 How Does Inaccessibility Compromise Clinical Data?

 Consider the context of a patient on a Testosterone Replacement Therapy (TRT) protocol, using a mobile app to track weekly symptoms, injection sites, and subjective feelings of well-being.
 This data is vital for the clinician to titrate dosages of testosterone, anastrozole, and gonadorelin effectively.
 The patient may be experiencing age-related declines in motor control or visual acuity.
-If the application’s interface fails to meet WCAG 2.2 standards, the following issues can arise:
+If the application’s interface fails to meet WCAG 2.2 standards, the following data integrity issues can arise:

 • Data Entry Errors ∞ A small target size (violating SC 2.5.8) for a numeric input field could lead to the patient logging a 0.8ml dose instead of a 0.3ml dose.